Mike Vanderjagt

-Michael John Vanderjagt (/ˈvændərˌdʒæt/ VAN-dər-jakt; born March 24, 1970) is a Canadian former football placekicker who played in the National Football League (NFL) for nine seasons, primarily with the Indianapolis Colts.
+Michael John Vanderjagt (/ˈvændərˌdʒæt/ VAN-dər-jakt; born March 24, 1970) is a Canadian former professional football placekicker who played in the National Football League (NFL) for nine seasons, primarily with the Indianapolis Colts.
 He served as the Colts' placekicker from 1998 to 2005 and was a member of the Dallas Cowboys during his final NFL season in 2006.
-Vanderjagt also played for four seasons in the Canadian Football League (CFL), where he spent three seasons with the Toronto Argonauts and one with the Saskatchewan Roughriders.
+Before the NFL, Vanderjagt played four seasons in the Canadian Football League (CFL), three with the Toronto Argonauts and one with the Saskatchewan Roughriders.

 During his CFL career, Vanderjagt won two Grey Cups and received the Dick Suderman Trophy in 1996.
 His most successful NFL season was in 2003 when he became the first kicker to convert every field goal and point after touchdown during the regular season and playoffs, earning him Pro Bowl and first-team All-Pro honors.
-Vanderjagt retired as the NFL's most accurate field goal kicker at 86.5%, which is the seventh-highest completion percentage in league history.
+Vanderjagt retired as the NFL's most accurate field goal kicker at 86.5%, which ranks eighth in league history.
 He is also known for missing high-profile field goal attempts and provoking controversy with outspoken comments and antics.

-Early years
+Early life

-Vanderjagt attended White Oaks Secondary School, where he was a four sport athlete (football, basketball, track, and soccer).
+Vanderjagt attended White Oaks Secondary School, where he was a four-sport athlete (football, basketball, track, and soccer).
 In 1988, he accepted a scholarship from Michigan State University as a quarterback and placekicker.
-However, he left Michigan State for Allan Hancock College in Santa Maria, California, where he took over placekicking duties from exiting freshman Jack Garvin (who left for the UCLA).
+However, he left Michigan State for Allan Hancock College in Santa Maria, California, where he took over placekicking duties from exiting freshman Jack Garvin (who left to join UCLA).

 Vanderjagt punted and played quarterback for AHC until returning to Division I football, as solely a punter and placekicker, at West Virginia University for the 1991 and 1992 seasons.
 As a junior, he was the team's starting punter, registering 52 punts for 2,040 yards (39.2-yard avg.).
-In his final season he was switched to placekicker, ranking third in field goals made (15) and fourth in points scored (72) in the Big East Conference.
+In his final season, he was switched to placekicker, ranking third in field goals made (15) and fourth in points scored (72) in the Big East Conference.